Fine Bamboo Rods

 Cosmetics

-I like a lightly flamed rod.
+I like a flamed rod.
 Flaming is tempering.
 Too much can make it it brittle and not enough can make it wimpy.
 In the past rods that were not flamed or adequately heat treated toke a set easily.
 At Riverwatch, we flame lightly and heat treat as well in an oven.
 It has been said that flaming a rod will shorten its lifespan.
 Everything in life is a trade-off.
 Would you rather fish a responsive flamed rod or a longer lasting, soft, easily setting rod?

 Reel seats: We have two looks.
 Bright and dark in nickel silver and aluminum.
 Both have their advantages and disadvantages.
 Aluminum -light and does not easily loosen available in bright or anodised dark blue.
 Nickel silver - It has an elegance ,but is considerably heavier and can loosen when fishing .
 It is very durable and attractive in bright or plated dark nickel.
 Styles in singles sliding band or down locking or uplocking.

-Spey rod seats: Again same choices except in aluminum we have an especially made up seat from Struble that is wide and long enough to accommodate the reels of yesteryear.
+Spey rod seats: Again same choices except in aluminum we have an especially made up seat from Lemke that is wide and long enough to accommodate the reels of yesteryear.
 Will also fit the newer reels, so this seat is truly universal.

-Singles Honey brown -red- green in silk
+Single handed colours: Honey brown -red- green in silk

 Guides: Chrome or darker titanium to match reel seats

-Finish: Singles - Gloss or hand rubbed matt finish
+Finish: Singles - hand rubbed matt finish

 Spey rods - matt-hand rubbed varnish finish.
 Oil finish on request.
 The hand rubbed finish looks like oil and is almost maintenance free.